NeuCharFramework/NcfDocs/docs/start/start-develop/run-ncf-with-cli.md

 E:\...\Senparc.Web > dotnet run
 ```

-> Note: The default database is SQL Server.
-If you need to switch to another database, please refer to [Using Multiple Databases](/start/database/mutil_database_support.html).
+> Note: The default database used is SQLite.
+If you need to switch to another database, please refer to [Using Multiple Databases](../database/mutil_database_support.html).

 ## Complete Startup

-After a few seconds, the NCF Web project will be successfully started.
+After waiting for a few seconds, the NCF Web project will be successfully started.

-Due to some behavior characteristics of the CLI command line, you may see a site address prompt at the end, or it may stay on the system startup log.
-This is normal:
+Due to some behavior characteristics of the CLI command line, you may see a site address prompt at the end, or it may stay on the system startup log, which is normal:

 <img src="./images/run-ncf-with-cli-02.png" />

-You just need to open `https://localhost:5001` in your browser to see the startup page:
+You just need to open `https://localhost:5001` directly in the browser to see the startup page:

 <img src="./images/run-ncf-with-cli-03.png" />